JHU Undergraduate Students

 The Dining Dollar Plan is a declining balance program you can only use in Fresh Food Café (FFC), Levering Kitchens, and Levering Café during your summer term.
 Guests, who are in a hurry, also have the option up to 3 times-a-day to get a to-go container at FFC.
 Dining Dollars are not accepted at dining facilities off the Homewood campus.
 Each time your J-Card is swiped, Dining Dollars will be deducted from your available balance based on the amount of your purchase.

 Students should keep in mind there are dates the dining venues will be closed throughout the summer.
 Summer dining schedules will be available at the time of move-in and on a weekly schedule.
 Each Friday, meal plan participants will be emailed a new dining schedule for the upcoming week.
 Your summer meal plan will be applied to your J-Card to use in the dining halls.
-If you are a visiting student and do not yet have a J-Card, please visit the J-Card Office to obtain your ID Card and then sign up on-line for the summer meal plan and the amount will be applied to your J-Card.
+If you are a visiting student, you should obtain a J-Card upon arrival to campus.
+Please visit the J-Card Office to obtain your ID Card and then sign up online for the summer meal plan and the amount will be applied to your J-Card.
 The J-Card Office is located at 51 Garland Hall.